zx80/flask-simple-auth/DOCUMENTATION.md

   which support the same extensions.
 - `user_in_group`, `get_user_pass` and `object_perms` functions/decorators to
   register authentication and authorization helper functions.
-- `get_user` to extract the authenticated user or raise an exception.
-- `current_user` to get the authenticated user if any, or `None`.
+- `get_user` to extract the authenticated user or raise an exception, and `current_user` to get the authenticated user if any, or `None`.
   It can also be requested as a parameter with the `CurrentUser` type.
 - `user_scope` to function to check if the current token-authenticated user has some authorizations.